 - No Bisexuals: Subverted by Ashley, who refuses to conform to labels, but sleeps with both Aiden and Spencer.

 - No Going Steady: Aiden sure gets around a lot, having been paired with as many as five girl: Spencer, Ashley, Madison, Kyla, and the aformentioned Sasha.
 Others, not so much—although by the midway point of Season 3, only Chelsea is left over.

-- Open-Minded Parent: Spencer's father is not even slightly phased by his daughter's homosexuality despite being married to a very conservative woman.
+- Open-Minded Parent: Spencer's father is not even slightly fazed by his daughter's homosexuality despite being married to a very conservative woman.
 Somehow despite the fact that they were high school sweethearts, this difference of opinion surrounding homosexuality never came up.